Ek ong kaar, sat naam, karataa purakh, nirbho, nirvair

 This mantra is the main chant and the base of all Sikhism.
 It is acknowledged to be the first composition by Guru Nanak (first of the 10 Sikh Gurus) upon Enlightenment.

-The Siri Guru Granth Sahib (a voluminous text of 1430 pages) is based on the concepts of the Mool Mantra.
-Moreover, Sikh scholars consider that the sacred text Guru Granth Sahib is a comprehensive collection of all necessary spiritual knowledge and wisdom.
+The Siri Guru Granth Sahib (a voluminous text of 1430 pages) is based upon the concepts of the Mool Mantra.

 Mul Mantar meaning: